Subscription Modal Banner

 Rewards credit cards are all about the points.
 Rack up enough of them and you can enjoy a whole slew of exclusive perks and privileges only available to cardholders.

-As rewards points can be converted into many types of privileges, some regard rewards credit cards as more flexible than, say, air miles or cashback cards.
+Rewards points can be converted into many types of privileges, where some regard them as more flexible than, say, air miles or cashback cards.
 You can grow and maintain your stash of points, then dip into them to meet your needs when necessary.
+So in essence, all you have to do is spend, collect reward points, and accumulate enough till you're well on your way to redeeming your preferred reward!

 Best rewards credit cards in Singapore